MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-remote-network-health-logs.md

 > [!NOTE]
 > It might take up to three days for the logs to start appearing in the destination.

+Once your logs are routed to Log Analytics, you can take advantage of the following features:

+- Create alert rules to get notified for things like a BGP tunnel failure.
+    - For more information, see [Create an alert rule](/azure/azure-monitor/alerts/alerts-create-activity-log-alert-rule).
-Once your logs are integrated with Log Analytics, you can visualize the data with an Azure Workbook for Microsoft Entra.
-This process is covered in the next section.
+- Visualize the data with an Azure Workbook for Microsoft Entra (covered in the next section).

-You can also integrate logs with Microsoft Sentinel for security analytics and threat intelligence.
-For more information, follow the [Onboard Microsoft Sentinel](/azure/sentinel/quickstart-onboard) Quickstart.
+- Integrate logs with Microsoft Sentinel for security analytics and threat intelligence.
+    - For more information, follow the [Onboard Microsoft Sentinel](/azure/sentinel/quickstart-onboard) Quickstart.

 ## Analyze logs with a Workbook